Skip to main content

 • macOS:

-• Use ifconfig to check the MTU settings:
+• Use the following command to check MTU settings:

 ifconfig

-• Here too, you will find the MTU values directly in the interface details.
+• The MTU values appear directly within the interface details.

-These commands show you the currently configured MTU for each network interface and help you to gain information on how to adjust the MTU if necessary.
+These commands show the MTU currently configured for each interface and help you determine whether an adjustment may be required.

-To determine the optimum MTU, ping commands are used to test different packet sizes step by step until the maximum size is found that can be transmitted without fragmentation.
+To determine the optimal MTU, different packet sizes are gradually tested using ping commands until the largest value that can be transmitted without fragmentation is found.

 • Windows: